We Love Brussels

 Laurent Glorieux

-Laurent is a Belgian who lives in our capital for the past 5 years.
-He loves to share the amazing diversity of things to do in the city and to actively contribute in giving Brussels the rightful place on the global cultural map.
+Laurent was a contributor of our magazine from 2021 to September 2023.
+He shared the amazing diversity of things to do in the city, giving Brussels the rightful place on the global cultural map.

 You May Also Like